 - Can last decades or longer – Dental implants are strong and durable tooth replacement solutions, which means with proper care and maintenance, you can anticipate a restoration that will last for many years to come.
 While your crown, bridge, or denture will likely need to be replaced over time, your implant post(s) can remain in place for a lifetime.

-- Is easy to maintain – There are no necessary products or equipment you’ll need to buy to keep your new smile looking and feeling its best.
+- Easy maintenance – There are no necessary products or equipment you’ll need to buy to keep your new smile looking and feeling its best.
 Instead, you can simply treat and clean your implants just like you do your regular teeth.

-- Is healthier – Unlike a fixed bridge or traditional denture that only replaces the look of your smile, dental implants actually work to restore your oral health from the root up.
+- Improvement of overall health and oral function – Unlike a fixed bridge or traditional denture that only replaces the look of your smile, dental implants actually work to restore your oral health from the root up.
 Because of its surgical placement into the jawbone, it mimics a natural tooth root, meaning it will continue to stimulate the jawbone and prevent changes in your facial shape and shifting teeth.

 - Offers an enhanced aesthetic – Not only will you look great, but you will also feel more confident in your smile.
 Dental implants look and feel just like regular teeth, so no one will ever know you have artificial teeth because they blend in so beautifully with the rest of your smile.

 Who Can Dental Implants Help?

 Are you missing one tooth or all your teeth?
 If you’re worried that the number of teeth missing will dictate whether you can receive dental implants, don’t be!
 This versatile treatment method is capable of replacing as few or as many teeth as you need.

 For a single missing tooth, our team will recommend an implant-retained dental crown.
 This will include one titanium implant, metal abutment, and custom-made crown to restore your smile.